-Although entirely voluntary, tipping is a recognised part of life in this region of the world.
+Although voluntary, tipping is a recognised part of life in this region of the world.
 Some local staff will look to members of the group for personal recognition of particular services provided.
-Accordingly you should allow approximately £25 for gratuities for local staff.
+Accordingly, you should allow approximately £25 of local currency for tipping.
 In order to make things easier for you, the Explore Leader may organise a group's tips kitty and if this is the case, they will account for it throughout the trip.